TWOEARS/documentation/doc/coding_style_guide.md

 set sw=4 ts=4 et tw=90
 ```

+### Line Breaks

-If you have to break a line the elements should be aligned vertically in the
+If you have to break a line the elements should be aligned vertically in one of
-following way.
+the following ways.

 ```Matlab
 % Aligned with opening delimiter